Why America is ‘flying blind’ to the coronavirus mutations racing across the globe

 Working with colleagues at Southern Illinois University, RNA biochemist Keith Gagnon recently sequenced what he believes is a new variant that has become especially prevalent in the United States.

-The researchers named that variant 20C-US (the first number and letter designate the branch of the virus’ family tree from which it emerged; the US for the country of discovery).
+The researchers named that variant 20C-US (the first number and letter designate the branch of the family tree from which the virus emerged; the US is for the country of discovery).

-Their report describing the 20C-US variant has not yet been peer reviewed.
-It seems to be substantiated by separate study — also not peer reviewed — that supports its findings.
-Another group of scientists at Ohio State University independently found a branch of this variant, which has taken on new mutations.
+Their report describing the 20C-US variant has not yet been peer-reviewed.
+It seems to be substantiated by a separate study — also not peer-reviewed — that supports its findings.
+Another group of scientists at Ohio State University independently found a branch of that variant, which has taken on new mutations.

-“It made sense the US should have their own variant,” Gagnon said.
+“It made sense the U.S. should have their own variant,” Gagnon said.
 “But of course, nobody knew.”

 His team’s analysis suggests the variant appeared in the southern region of the United States in the late spring or early summer of 2020.
-The researchers found no sign it is more harmful or deadly.
+The researchers found no signs that it is more harmful or deadly.
 Gagnon raised the possibility that 20C-US was more transmissible and had not spread by chance.
-But he stressed this was a hypothesis, which he plans to test in lab experiments.
+But he stressed that this was a hypothesis, which he plans to test in lab experiments.

 In the meantime, the country needs more sequencing to monitor such homegrown variants, he said.

-“Genomic surveillance is probably the number one thing, besides covid-19 testing itself, that we can do to track the virus,” Gagnon said.
+“Genomic surveillance is probably the number-one thing, besides covid-19 testing itself, that we can do to track the virus,” Gagnon said.
 “Without it, we are flying blind.”

 Harry Stevens and Joel Achenbach contributed to this report.